marcojakob/code.makery.ch/collections/library/greenfoot-kara-en.md

 ![Kara](/assets/library/greenfoot-kara/kara.png) ![Mushroom](/assets/library/greenfoot-kara/mushroom.png) ![Leaf](/assets/library/greenfoot-kara/leaf.png) ![Tree](/assets/library/greenfoot-kara/tree.png)

-The rules of Kara’s world are simple:
+The rules of Kara's world are simple:

 ### Kara's Actions

-* Kara can move around with `move()` (Kara can push a mushroom, can step on leafs but can’t walk through trees)
+* Kara can move around with `move()` (Kara can push a mushroom, can step on leafs but can't walk through trees)
 * Kara turns left or right with `turnLeft()` or `turnRight()`
 * Kara puts down a leaf with `putLeaf()`
 * Kara picks up a leaf with `removeLeaf()`